-According to the Northern Cape CBA map (Figure 6), the proposed development will overlap both a terrestrial CBA.
+According to the Northern Cape CBA map (Figure 6), the proposed development falls within an identified terrestrial CBA.
 However, it must be noted that large portions of the proposed site is already disturbed, and that there is no real alternative site within the Municipal town boundaries that is not located within the CBA.